 But actually putting this level of openness into practice isn’t always a smooth process.
 Constant and open communication is the most important thing to maintain to make sure everyone is on the same page at all times.
 To facilitate communication, we use a number of tools on a nearly daily basis that helps in coordinating tasks, making company-wide announcements, or just figuring out where we’re going for happy hour after the day’s done.
 Here are the top tools we use to promote transparency within SumAll.

-HipChat – Like AOL Instant Messenger but for the more business-oriented folks (and for people not still living in 1999), HipChat is in constant use throughout the day at SumAll.
-With the ability to create groups, share files, and private message every employee, HipChat allows everyone at SumAll to communicate quickly and easily with the added bonus of being able to create custom GIFs and emoticons.
+Slack – Like AOL Instant Messenger but for the more business-oriented folks (and for people not still living in 1999), Slack is in constant use throughout the day at SumAll.
+With the ability to create groups, share files, and private message every employee, Slack allows everyone at SumAll to communicate quickly and easily with the added bonus of being able to add GIFs and emoji.

 Wrike – A work management tool, Wrike is the go-to app we use to manage all of our projects, big and small.
 All projects are visible to everyone so it’s easy for employees to see what’s going on and who’s working on what.
 There’s a lot of similar tools out there like Asana and Trello, but we’ve found Wrike is the most versatile and works best for our purposes.